Dropdown Arrow

 • Divide the distance travelled by the litres of fuel consumed.

-For eg, if you travel 420 kms by consuming 25 litres of fuel, the mileage would be:
+If you travel 450 kms by consuming 25 litres of fuel, the mileage would be:

 That would be 18 km/l.